Medium is an open platform that exists to share ideas and perspectives from the world’s most insightful writers, thinkers, and storytellers.

 We do not allow content or actions that threaten, encourage, or incite violence against anyone, directly or indirectly.

-We do not allow content that promotes violence or hatred against people based on characteristics like race, ethnicity, national origin, religion, disability, disease, age, sexual orientation, gender, or gender identity.
+We do not allow content that constitutes or promotes violence, harassment, or hatred against people based on characteristics like race, ethnicity, national origin, religion, caste, disability, disease, age, sexual orientation, gender, or gender identity.

-We do not allow hateful text, images, symbols, or other content in your username, profile, or bio.
+We do not allow hateful text, images, symbols, or other content, including in your username, profile, or bio.

 Medium exists to share and discuss ideas.
 We don’t tolerate harassment, which includes:

-- Bullying, threatening, or shaming someone, or posting things likely to encourage others to do so
+- Bullying, threatening, mocking, or shaming someone, or posting things likely to encourage others to do so

-- Using Medium features like responses, private notes, mentions, follows, story requests, or writer requests in a way intended to annoy or harass someone
+- Using Medium features like responses, private notes, mentions, follows, story requests, or writer requests in a way that attempts to or does annoy or harass someone, or to draw inorganic attention to your content on Medium

-- Review businesses or products in a gratuitously harmful or abusive manner
+- Reviewing businesses or products in a gratuitously harmful or abusive manner

 Privacy and Reputation